The Joropo rhythm is a 3/4 strum with 6 strums per measure where all strums are played and two of them are Frenados.

 Now watch this demonstration of a Joropo so you can get the idea of how this rhythm is played:

-Now let’s try to imitate the Joropo with your Cuatro.
-In the following video, we will show a typical Joropo song at a fast pace first and then slowing it to half the tempo.
+Now let’s try to imitate this with your Cuatro.
+Firstly, in the following video, we will show a typical Joropo song at a fast pace first and then slowing it to half the tempo.
 This will allow you to follow the right-hand movement and imitate the strums and frenados.
 Try to follow the video and mimic the sounds and chords on your own Cuatro.

 These are the chords we’re going to use: